FutureOfNantes/NextJS_Demo/README.md

 https://drive.google.com/drive/folders/1a8g4u8rhoUnHhU8CyNydKDtTsuLiBkXT?usp=sharing

 ##### Comment
-The front end is not dynamic as expected, it should be replaced by React to get a dyanmic table at the left of the page and to avoid the reload of the page after each transaction
+The front end is not dynamic as expected, it should be replaced by React to get a dyanmic table at the left of the page and to avoid the reload of the page after each transaction; TI will be done in the v2 : https://github.com/pgrandne/did_for_dases_v2